 As is the case with 'a's, 'o-'s before final '-cht', '-rt', and '-st' are almost always short, whereas 'oo-'s before final '-rd' are are almost always long.
 Two of the rare short '-ord' words, 'Record and Bord (board)', can be used in the same way as 'hard miljard'! above.
-For example, a 'record bord moord'- is 'a murder for the record books!'.
+For example, a 'record bord' thing- is something exceptional.

 There is more regularity with 'oo' verbs than there is with 'aa' verbs regarding the spelling of past-tense verbs, and in the spelling of 'o-' at the beginning of monosyllable nouns.
 If a present tense verb contains an 'ie', 'ee', or 'ui', and shifts to an 'o' sound in the past tense, both the singular- and plural-past tenses will contain a long 'oo'.
 If a monosyllable noun begins with an 'o-', the vowel will be a long 'oo-'.